If Hawaii's Alert Had Been Real, Could The US Have Blocked A Missile Attack?

 Hawaii's location in the middle of the Pacific might even lead Kim to believe he could launch an attack and get away with it.

 “If Kim launched a missile toward Hawaii that ended up hitting the ocean, he could say it was intended to be a demonstration,” Leaf said.
-“He can afford to miss it, hit the ocean and claim success.
+“He can afford to miss it, hit the ocean, and claim success.
 If he launched one at Los Angeles and it hit the Nevada desert instead, it would not be as credible.”

 The Defense Department's Missile Defense Agency, the Pentagon, and Hawaii’s lawmakers have all expressed confidence that existing US missile defense system’s can protect Hawaii.
 But belying that confidence is an urgent push to upgrade those systems as North Korea has stepped up its own missile program, firing 23 missiles in 16 tests over the last year.